WilfriedMercier/StageM2/README.md

 ## Fitting a model to the data

+### Manually generating the input file

-To fit a model to the data, the maps must have been automatically, and then manually, cleaned.
-Once this is done, move to the corresponding CGr* group folder in *[outputs/](https://github.com/WilfriedMercier/StageM2/tree/master/outputs)MUSE* and either create a file *input\_fit\_o2.txt* with the following structure:
+Once the maps have been manually cleaned, move to the corresponding CGr* group folder in *[outputs/](https://github.com/WilfriedMercier/StageM2/tree/master/outputs)MUSE* and either manually create a file named *input\_fit\_o2.txt* with the following structure:

 | \# |      ID     |   X     |   Y |      PA     | INC     | vs    | vm    | d  | sig | psfx  | psfz | smooth
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---:
 | | CGr51\_28\_o2  |  16.16 |   15.81 |  0.0 |   45 |   0.0  |   80 |  2.0  |   0 |  2.45  | 51.6 |   2

-or directly copy this file from the [PSF_data/](https://github.com/WilfriedMercier/StageM2/tree/master/PSF_data) folder into this one and then modify it.
 In this file, each line represents a galaxy with the following properties:

 Table column | Description | How to determine ?
 :---: | :---: | :---